Did you know you can make your own homeopathic remedies?

 But, yes, you can make your own remedies as long as you have the crude materials at hand.

-My homeopathic teacher, the late Dr. Robin Murphy, ND, wanted his students to be able to work even if all their remedies suddenly disappeared.
+My homeopathic teacher wanted his students to be able to work even if all their remedies suddenly disappeared.

 He taught us how to make new remedies from virtually anything and everything.